List of Publications (in reverse chronological order)

 Century in Upper Mahanadi Basin, India, In the Proceedings of 3rd

-by Department of Civil Engineering, Government College of Engineering,
+Organised by Department of Civil Engineering, Government College of

-Climate Pattern behind Hydrological Extremes in Central India, International
+Maity, (2016), Global Climate Pattern behind Hydrological Extremes in

-Conference on Water, Environment, Energy and Society (ICWEES-2016), organized
+Central India, International Conference on Water, Environment, Energy and

 Subbarao P., and R.